ChimpNL/laravel-loginattempts/README.md

 > :warning: **This package is in a preliminary development phase and not stable**: Do not use in production!

-Register unique login attempts and get notified of suspicious attempts.
+Register unique login attempts and get notified of suspicious attempts via email.

 ## Install